 - This event has passed.

-Missio Nexus ’24’ series: Atlanta, GA Hosted by TMS Global
+Missio Nexus ’24’ series: Kansas City, MO Hosted by Avant Ministries

 *Creating Pathways for Women in Organizational Leadership

 *Organization Culture Shifts that Help Men and Women Flourish as They Work Together

 ’24’ is a small gathering of Missio Nexus members who are focused on exploring and growing together around a specific affinity.
 ‘24′ will take place over 24 hours in a face-to-face setting allowing attendees to quickly gain new insights, build relationships, and grow together on relevant topics and issues.

 - Limited to 15 people for more focused interaction and hands on planning (limit to 2 people from any one organization, but 2 colleagues attending together is encouraged for maximum benefit and reporting back)

 - Opportunities for ongoing cohort learning and interaction following event